eventport/docs/formats.md

 Notes for publishers regarding the event.
 For example background information regarding changes, sale starts etc.

-#### multiDay (boolean)

-When this flag is set to true, the event will last more than one day (see begin and end).
-When the flag  is set to false, the event is shorter than 24 hours.

 #### begin (Date and Time)

 Begin date and time in ISO-8601 format and UTC timezone.